-Placing a loved one in a nursing home is a difficult decision—one that families make with trust and hope that their parent or relative will receive safe, compassionate care.
-Unfortunately, nursing home abuse and neglect in New York City remain serious concerns, even in licensed and seemingly impressive facilities.
+Placing a loved one in a nursing home is one of the most difficult decisions a family can make.
+You trust the facility to provide safety, dignity, and round-the-clock care.
+Unfortunately, nursing home abuse and neglect in New York City remain serious and underreported problems, even in licensed, well-rated facilities.

 Even when everything appears normal on the surface, there are often subtle—but serious—signs of nursing home abuse or neglect that families may overlook.
 If you’ve noticed changes in your loved one’s appearance, behavior, or physical health, it’s important to ask questions and document your concerns.